INTRODUCING ALEXANDRIA

 How do you prove what you know in a way that’s verifiable, portable, and not controlled by any single institution?
 How do you make recognition as free as knowledge already is?

-Most attempts to solve this still depend on servers.
-Someone has to run the infrastructure, someone has to pay for hosting, and someone has to be trusted not to shut it down.
-That creates exactly the kind of wall I’m trying to remove — a gatekeeper with an off switch.
+Most attempts to solve this still depend on a company’s servers.
+Someone has to run the infrastructure, pay for the hosting, and be trusted not to shut it down.
+That’s exactly the wall I’m trying to remove — a gatekeeper with an off switch.

 What Alexandria Actually Is

-These layers reinforce each other.
-Verifiable credentials make the reputation system trustworthy.
-Sentinel makes the evidence pipeline tamper-resistant.
-The reputation system makes governance meritocratic.
-And governance keeps the platform aligned with its users rather than its operators.
+These six layers reinforce each other.
+The skill graph gives every credential a shared, precise vocabulary.
+Credentials you own make the reputation system trustworthy.
+On-device integrity makes the credential pipeline tamper-resistant.
+Trustworthy reputation makes governance meritocratic.
+And governance keeps the skill graph — and the platform — aligned with its users rather than its operators.

 What I’m Releasing Today